Kate JasonSmith: Additional professional activities

+In 1993, at the request of Jenny Stevenson, Kate JaspnSmith designed the curriculum for the Wellington performing Arts Centre Acting Course, and taught screen acting at the full-time school.
+Both she and Lorae Parry were tutors for acting on screen at the Performing Arts Centre, Wellington for over a decade.
+In 2002/03 JasonSmith researched the funding available for women working in New Zealand theatre, film, and television as well as statistics on roles for women both on stage/in front of the camera and behind the scenes/below the line.

-With her partner, Francesca Brice, JasonSmith set up Pacific Perfumes in 2002, through which they sell perfumes and other products in Aotearoa New Zealand as well as overseas.
-In 2011 the company participated in an international competition, the HBA International Package Design Awards, and won top honors in the green category, beating such competitors as "the Estee Lauder subsidiary Aveda."
+With her partner, Francesca Brice, Kate JasonSmith set up Pacific Perfumes Ltd in 2002, through which they manufacture and sell solid perfumes and other products in Aotearoa New Zealand as well as overseas.
+In 2011 the company participated in an international competition, the HBA International Package Design Awards, and won top honours in the green category, beating such competitors as "the Estee Lauder subsidiary Aveda."
 The award led to access to the US market as well as "inquiries from South Africa, Australia and the UK"; half their product already went "mainly to the tourist markets in Fiji and Hawaii but also to various stores in Canada and Australia, and to online retailers."
 In 2011 the company was selling "about 30,000 pots of cream perfume annually."